 Puuhonua o Honaunau: Place of Refuge

 Next, it’s on to Puuhonua o Honaunau, also called the Place of Refuge.
 Pu’uhonua o Hōnaunau holds an important place in Hawaiian history and culture.
-This 180-acre national historic park was once the Royal Grounds and place of refuge for ancient Hawaiian lawbreakers.
+This 180-acre national historic park was once the Royal Grounds and a place of refuge for ancient Hawaiian lawbreakers.